Mons Claudianus Safaga Egypt tours, booking, prices, reviews

-Mons Claudianus located about 40 km along the Safaga – Qena road, Egypt.
+Mons Claudianus Safaga Egypt located about 40 km along the Safaga – Qena road.
 Moreover, it is 500 km south of Cairo and 120 km east of the Nile.
 Mons Claudianus situated in the heart of the Red Sea mountains.
-In fact, Mons Claudianus was a Roman quarry in the eastern desert of Egypt.
+In fact, it was a Roman quarry in the eastern desert of Egypt.
 It consisted of a garrison, a quarrying site, and civilian and workers’ quarters.
 Granodiorite mined for the Roman Empire where it used as a building material.
 The site features fragments of granite with several artifacts such as a broken column.
 Moreover, the site also features many of texts which written on broken pottery (Ostraca).

 In fact, it was between way-stations and to pull the wagons.
 Yet, for larger loads it seems that both human and animal labor used.
 Camels used for communication and for the transport of food and water.
 The columns may have also dragged more than 100 km from the quarry to the river.
 In fact, it was on wooden sledges.
 Though the terrain from quarry to the Nile is such that the route which was downhill the entire length.
 They floated by barge down the Nile River .
 In fact, it was when the water level high during the spring floods.
 And then, transferred to vessels to cross the Mediterranean Sea to the Roman port of Ostia.
 There, they transferred back onto barges and pulled up the Tiber River to Rome.